isomerpages/mse/news/---speeches/_posts/2024-02-29-wavelink-maritime-simulation-centre-launch.md

 ---
-title: "Advancing Maritime Resilience: No One Is Left Behind" Seminar and Wavelink Maritime Simulation Centre Launch - Ms Grace Fu
+title: Advancing Maritime Resilience - No One Is Left Behind Seminar and Wavelink Maritime Simulation Centre Launch - Ms Grace Fu
 permalink: /resource-room/category/2024-02-29-wavelink-maritime-simulation-centre-launch
 image:
 file_url:
 description:
 ---
-#### Speech by Ms Grace Fu, Minister for Sustainability and the Environment and Minister-in-charge of Trade Relations, at the "Advancing Maritime Resilience: No One Is Left Behind" Seminar and Wavelink Maritime Simulation Centre Launch on 29 February 2024
+#### Speech by Ms Grace Fu, Minister for Sustainability and the Environment and Minister-in-charge of Trade Relations, at the Advancing Maritime Resilience - No One Is Left Behind Seminar and Wavelink Maritime Simulation Centre Launch on 9 March 2024

 Brother Rahim Jaffar, President, Singapore Maritime Officers’ Union (SMOU),